Edward Olivares Player Props: Royals vs. Angels

 Edward Olivares At The Plate

-- Olivares has a double, a triple, a home run and three walks while batting .240.
+- Olivares is batting .236 with a double, a triple, a home run and three walks.

-- In three games this season, Olivares has picked up an RBI, with more than one RBI once.
+- Olivares has driven in a run in four games this year (25.0%), including one multiple-RBI game.

-- He has scored in four games this season (26.7%), but has had no multi-run games.
+- He has scored in five games this season (31.3%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.